Care and Keeping

 The Care and Keeping of your Lantern

 Yes, our lanterns can be used outside!
 We recommend doing so on a seasonal basis, and bringing lanterns inside during harsh weather.
 Lanterns left exposed to harsh weather over long periods will eventually begin to show signs of wear/ patina, but will remain structurally sound.
-For lanterns that are solid on the bottom we recommend tilting them after precipitation to make sure there is no standing water collecting inside.
+Standing water should not be allowed to collect inside a lantern, so make sure to tilt to allow water to drain.
 Putting your lanterns in an outdoor area such as a porch or patio that has a roof or other covering overhead can help them look their best for as long as possible.

 Our lanterns can be cleaned with glass or multi-surface cleaner and a soft cloth.
-AVOID bleach, ammonia or other harsh chemicals as this can remove the finish.
+AVOID bleach, ammonia or other harsh chemicals as this can damage the finish.
 Air dry.
 If cleaning out wax drippings, allow wax to fully dry and simply chip off with your fingernail or other soft tool.
 Alternatively pouring warm water over dried wax can help wash it away.

 Using Candles Safely